Skip to Content

 The Great Hall at Fawsley Hall by candle-light

-After our meal we lounged around reading glossy travel mags by candle-light in the Great Hall before retiring, to sink into our ultra comfy bed – dearly beloved was so impressed he even checked out the label on the mattress to see what how many springs it had, and we both slept soundlessly.
+After our meal we lounged around reading glossy travel mags by candle-light in the Great Hall.
+Retiring, we sank into our ultra comfy bed.
+Hubbie was so impressed he even checked out the label on the mattress to see what how many springs it had.
+We both slept soundlessly.

-When I woke, he was still sleeping, so I crept out to make use of the free Wifi that is available throughout the hotel (you can’t keep a blogger from her laptop).
-We went down for a leisurely breakfast with a lovely selection of everything from creamy scrambled eggs, to wholesome muesli, to tempting mini pastries, to apricot compote – of course I had to try a little of everything.
+We went down for a leisurely breakfast with a lovely selection of everything.
+There was creamy scrambled eggs, wholesome muesli, tempting mini pastries, and apricot compote.
+Of course I had to try a little of everything.

 Heather and the stag at Fawsley Hall (real antlers!)